 How to Take Care of Your Tires

-Inspect them regularly.
-Your tires may sustain damage or significant wear and tear without you even realizing it.
+Inspect your car tires regularly: Your tires may sustain damage or significant wear and tear without you even realizing it.
 Sometimes, a visible inspection is all it takes to identify that there is a problem.
 Get into the habit of inspecting your tires regularly, and also have them looked at by a professional at least once annually.

-Ensure proper air pressure.
-It’s smart to check the air pressure every so often.
+Ensure proper tire pressure: It’s smart to check the air pressure every so often.
 Driving without the right pressure can impair performance, especially in wet or icy weather.
 Note that cold weather is also what causes tire pressure to fluctuate more rapidly.
-Every month, check your tire pressure, and put some more air in as needed.
+Every month, check your tire pressure and put some more air in as needed.